Homework 3:

 ( (76 .
 195) (81 .
 212) (79 .
 225) (78 .
 206) ... )

-We would like to know the average height of the people in the group.
+We would like to know the average weight of the people in the group.

-Use higher-order functions such as map and apply to define a Racket function named average-height.
-This function takes a list of height/weight pairs as its only argument and returns the average height of the group.
+Use higher-order functions such as map and apply to define a Racket function named average-weight.
+This function takes a list of height/weight pairs as its only argument and returns the average weight of the group.
 For example:

 Assume that we have already written a function named average that takes any number of numeric arguments and returns their average.
 (It is given in the template code file.)
 You may write other helper functions if you like, but you do not have to.